Avijit Sen

-Avijit Sen (/oʊvɪjɪθj ʃɛn/; born 6 September 1976) is an Indian film director, editor and screenwriter who predominantly works in the Bengali Film Industry.
+Avijit Sen (/bn/; born 6 September 1976) is an Indian film director, editor and screenwriter who predominantly works in the Bengali Film Industry.
 Known for directing family drama and social drama films which incorporate deep emotions and social message, he is one of the highest paid directors in Bengali Cinema and a recipient of the Best Director Award at Filmfare Awards Bangla, Anandalok Puraskar and others.

 Sen started his career as a director and writer for popular Bengali reality shows including Didi No. 1 and Sa Re Ga Ma Pa Bangla.
 In 2021 he directed Tonic, making his debut in the Bengali film industry.
 It earned him critical acclaim and emerged as the highest-grossing Bengali film of 2021.
 Then he directed Projapoti in 2022.
 It became his most successful film as it emerged as the highest-grossing Bengali film of 2022 and one of the highest-grossing Bengali films of all time.
 This was followed by Pradhan in 2023, which emerged as the second highest-grossing Bengali film of 2023.